GUIDE Michi-no-Eki — Japan's roadside stations Discover more about Japan's diverse roadside stations

 Michi-no-Eki are a system of government-designated rest stops launched over 20 years ago with the intention of making life easier for those heading out on the open road.
 Get a taste of local food, pick up some fresh local produce, and discover a wide range of local craft.
 Michi-no-Eki offerings vary tremendously across the nation.
 Whether it's apples in Aomori or trout sushi in Toyama , there will be a distinct local flavor to the food on offer at each location.

 Each Michi-no-Eki offers free parking and immaculately maintained toilet facilities, which are in operation 24 hours a day, 365 days a year.
-Other valuable conveniences include vending machines serving hot and cold drinks, free wifi, and shower facilities.
+Other valuable conveniences include vending machines serving hot and cold drinks, free Wi-Fi, and even shower facilities in some stations.
 Many also provide a place to charge your electronic devices, ATM services, and changing facilities for infants.
 Enthusiastic guides will supply you with local information on each and every location you may want to visit.
 They will also be more than eager to help you get back on track if you need directions, as well as pointing the way to the most popular local sites of interest.
 Michi-no-Eki frequently play a large role in the local community, with frequent events and performances taking place there.
 Each and every one is different, so be sure to check out as many as you can.

-The Hachioji Takiyama Michi-no-Eki is the only one in Tokyo, found in the western part of the metropolis.
+The Michi-no-Eki Hachioji Takiyama is the only one in Tokyo, found in the western part of the metropolis.
 The highlight is the genuine farmer's market, packed with local produce.

 The UNESCO World Heritage site of Nikko, a hugely popular destination in Tochigi Prefecture, is home to the Michi-no-Eki Nikko Kaido Nikoniko Honjin.
 There's a commemorative museum dedicated to the life and work of the esteemed locally born composer Toru Funamura, in addition to shops and restaurants.